omeka/omeka-s-enduser/docs/modules/scripto.md

 ![Media review](../modules/modulesfiles/scripto_mediareview1.png)

-In the sidebar:
+In the drawer:

 - You can move through revisions using the forward and backward arrows.
 - You can view review status and modify using checkboxes if your Mediawiki role includes bureaucrat.
 - You can edit the protection of the Wikitext page, choosing from all users, confirmed users, or only administrators, and set the protection to expire or set it as indefinite.
 Again, you can only do this if your Mediawiki role allows it.

+You can toggle the drawer open and closed using the open arrow `>` button in the middle of the divider between the drawer and the main work area.

 #### Media status:

-**Complete**

-Community users have the ability to mark a media they are working on as "complete."
+* **Complete:** Community users have the ability to mark a media they are working on as "complete."
 This serves as a flag to notify the project team that the media is ready for review.
 If a media is not completely transcribed/translated/described, adminstrators can reverse the Complete status.

-**Approved**

-Approval is granted by administrators and indicates that every media is complete and satisfactory.
+* **Approved:** Approval is granted by administrators and indicates that every media is complete and satisfactory.
 Items can only be considered approved when all child media are approved.

-**Protected**

-Protection is a [MediaWiki function](https://www.mediawiki.org/wiki/Manual:Administrators#Protection).
+* **Protected:** Protection is a [MediaWiki function](https://www.mediawiki.org/wiki/Manual:Administrators#Protection).
 In the context of Scripto, it is a way for project owners to close editing on a media or item at a certain point, either because it is complete or because of a need to deal with that particular media or item (bad scan, for example).

-Protection can be limited to users, confirmed users, or administrators.
+	* Protection can be limited to users, confirmed users, or administrators.
 In addition,  you can choose to protect the media infinitely or for a set amount of time: 1 hour; 1 day; 1 week; 2 weeks; 1 month; 3 months; 6 months; or 1 year.

 ### Revision History
 Clicking the "Revision History at the top of the Review media page takes you to a listing of the revision history for the media.